-Those who have been following our blog may have put two and two together to notice that we, appreciate and love America’s small towns; out of the way of big cities.
-While the big cities boast so many cool and cultural things to do and see, we think Small Town America is where our Country is cool.
+If you’ve been following our blog may have noticed that we love America’s small towns.
+While the big cities boast so many cool and cultural attractions to do and see, the allure of Small Town America is what draws us.

-Castroville is a historic little town with a rich cultural heritage nestled in the Medina River Valley just 15 miles west of San Antonio.
-It is known as “The Little Alsace of Texas” because of its origins.
+A historic little town with a rich cultural heritage, Castroville is nestled in the Medina River Valley just 15 miles west of San Antonio.
+It is known as the Little Alsace of Texas because of its origins.

 The first settlers set sail for the promised land on November 4, 1843.
-The voyage lasted 66 days and they experienced hardships such as no laundry, no bath, cramped quarters and a cold climate.
-They landed in the port of Galveston on January 9, 1844 only to find out that they still must travel 200 miles inland to find their resting place.
+The voyage lasted 66 days.
+They experienced hardships such as soiled clothing, human stench, cramped quarters and a cold climate.
+They landed in the port of Galveston on January 9, 1844 only to find out that they still must travel 200 miles inland to find their settling place.

-They began their long trek down the Spanish trail to San Antonio.
+The new immigrants began their long trek down the Spanish trail to San Antonio.
 They arrived in San Antonio and waited for their leader, Henri Castro.
-On September 1, 1844, Castro and 27 of the 700 original colonists started their journey to the site now known as Castroville.
+On September 1, 1844, Castro and 27 of the 700 original colonists started their journey to the small town now known as Castroville to set up their lives.
 Today’s population is about 3000.

-We were anchored for winter of 2015-16 in Castroville for about four months; the longest we’ve been in one place since our leaving Taylorsville, Kentucky.
-We got so wrapped up in enjoying San Antonio that we never gave Castroville a second thought until I got the notion to blog about this adorable little town.
+We first anchored for winter of 2015-16 in Castroville for about four months.
+It was the longest we’ve been in one place since our leaving our launching point.
+We were en enjoying San Antonio so much, that we never gave Castroville a second thought until it was almost time to leave.

-As we walked the town, we noticed the many vintage buildings and structures.
-We’ve learned that the town of Castroville boasts having over 100 buildings that are over 150 years old that continue to stand the test of time.
+The town of Castroville is home to over 100 buildings and homes that are over 150 years old standing the test of time.

-…and several of the little shops, including Castroville Pottery on Fiorella Street where we spent about a half hour chatting with Eveylyn and browsing.
-We admired the shop’s handcrafted pottery.
-Unfortunately, we couldn’t buy any of their wares because of weight and space in our RV.
-Nonetheless, it was still nice to pick up the pieces and ogle their beauty and craftsmanship.
-We appreciate good handcrafts and appreciate the story and personality behind them.
+…and several of the little shops, including Castroville Pottery on Fiorella Street.
+We spent about a half hour chatting with Eveylyn and while admiring the shop’s handcrafted pottery.
+Unfortunately, we couldn’t buy any of their wares but, nonetheless, it was still a treat to appreciate their beauty and craftsmanship.

 We also learned about some of the historic churches.

-We purchased our greens from this farmer who also spent a little time educating us on nutritional value of some of greens we picked out.
+We purchased some greens from this local farmer who also spent a little time chatting about his livelihood and his offerings.

-where while I chatted with Lori Krieger (owner) while Dan was sampling all the cheeses, chutneys, pestos and crackers.
+where I chatted with the owner, Lori Krieger.
+Dan, of course, was off sampling all the cheeses, chutneys, pestos and crackers.

-So, now you see why we chose to go the unbeaten path because that’s where America’s hidden treasures are; the people, the history, the culture and the beauty of the country that surrounds.
+So, now you see why we love to go the unbeaten path.
+Its because that’s where a lot of America’s hidden historic treasures are like Castroville.
+Its about the people, their history, their culture and the beauty of the country that surrounds.